palowenstein/cli-employee-summary-template-engine/README.md

 <li>Team information is gathered by having the user answering prompts in Terminal (Inquirer engine).</li>
 <li>Each prompt must validate a question gathering information such as employee name, ID, role, phone number, github profile, school attended.</li>
 <li>All questions are answered via a character string except for the employee role, which is choice/list driven.</li>
-<li>E-mail, Phone Number and GitHub profile have to be validated before being pushed into the Team array (see GIF).</li>
+<li>ID number, E-mail, Phone Number and GitHub profile have to be REGEX validated before being pushed into the Team array (see GIF).</li>
 <li>Application can be tested via a simple 'npm run test' in Terminal (see below / screenshots).</li>
 <li>The goal of the application is its ease of use (no code to tinker) and the automated, dynamic HTML team generator function which outputs a good looking html file.</li>
+<li>The application's biggest strength, unlike some other versions, is that you can create as many managers, engineers, interns as needed.</li>
+<li> Other versions of the application usually limit you to one manager for an unlimited number of engineers and interns.
+Here, the ID# dictates the hierarchy.</li>
 </ul>

 ## Details